 What information will I need to provide?

-The first part of any claim is picking up the phone or logging onto our website and getting in touch with us.
-Our sympathetic trained staff will listen, take down the details of your situation and then advise as to whether there's a claim to be made.
-Before doing this it is advisable to note down as many details of the accident as you can remember, since the more information we have, the better placed we'll be to offer the right advice.
+The first part of any claim is picking up the phone or logging onto our website and getting in touch with a trained legal adviser.
+They will listen, take down the details of your situation and then advise as to whether there’s a claim to be made.
+Before doing this it is advisable to note down as many details of the accident as you can remember, since the more information they have, the better placed they’ll be to offer the right advice.
 The basic facts which always prove to be helpful are:

 - Where the incident took place